-- Supports multiple clock sources. - IOSC oscillator circuit that oscillates with a fast startup and no external parts required - High-precision and low-power OSC1 oscillator circuit that uses a 32.768 kHz crystal resonator - OSC3 oscillator circuit that supports up to 16.8 MHz crystal/ceramic resonators - EXOSC clock input circuit that allows input of square wave and sine wave clock signals - The system clock (SYSCLK), which is used as the operating clock for the CPU and bus, and the peripheral circuit operating clocks can be configured individually by selecting the suitable clock source and division ratio. - The 8 MHz clock output from the IOSC oscillator circuit is used as the boot clock for fast booting. - Controls the oscillator and clock input circuits to enable/disable according to the operating mode, RUN or SLEEP mode. - Provides a flexible system clock switching function at SLEEP mode cancelation. - The clock sources to be stopped in SLEEP mode can be selected. - SYSCLK to be used at SLEEP mode cancelation can be selected from all clock sources. - The oscillator and clock input circuit on/off state can be maintained or changed at SLEEP mode cancelation. - Provides the FOUT function to output an internal clock for driving external ICs or for monitoring the internal state.
+- Supports multiple clock sources. - IOSC oscillator circuit that oscillates with a fast startup and no external parts required - High-speed OSC3 oscillator circuit in which the oscillator type can be specified from crystal/ceramic oscillator (an external resonator is required) and internal oscillator - EXOSC clock input circuit that allows input of square wave and sine wave clock signals - The system clock (SYSCLK), which is used as the operating clock for the CPU and bus, and the peripheral circuit operating clocks can be configured individually by selecting the suitable clock source and division ratio. - IOSCCLK output from the IOSC oscillator circuit is used as the boot clock for fast booting. - Controls the oscillator and clock input circuits to enable/disable according to the operating mode, RUN or SLEEP mode. - Provides a flexible system clock switching function at SLEEP mode cancelation. - The clock sources to be stopped in SLEEP mode can be selected. - SYSCLK to be used at SLEEP mode cancelation can be selected from all clock sources. - The oscillator and clock input circuit on/off state can be maintained or changed at SLEEP mode cancelation. - Provides the FOUT function to output an internal clock for driving external ICs or for monitoring the internal state.